Gene Roddenberry's Earth: Final Conflict

-With the (latent) wild success and surprisingly long life of Star Trek, Gene Roddenberry's name alone would seem to have become gold.
+With the (latent) wild success and amazingly long life of Star Trek, Gene Roddenberry's name alone would seem to have become gold.
 Sadly, just because Trek was a winner, it didn't necessarily follow that everything else he penned would do likewise.
-Roddenberry attempted to create a multitude of sci-fi series in his post-Trek career, including Genesis II, Planet Earth, and The Questor Tapes, none of which made it past the pilot stage.
+Roddenberry had attempted to launch a multitude of sci-fi series in his post-Trek career, including Genesis II, Planet Earth, and The Questor Tapes, none of which made it past the pilot stage.
 After his death, there seemed to be a rush to claim properties that his wife Majel Barrett helped unearth.
-Its premise (literally) scribbled on a napkin, Earth was the first series she helped launch posthumously; see also Gene Roddenberry's Andromeda.
+Its premise (literally) scribbled on a napkin, Earth was the first series she helped develop posthumously; see also Gene Roddenberry's Andromeda.

-It was off to a hopeful start: the relatively high production values, inspired writing and decent performances of the first season reflected the care and respect the producers invested in the property; indeed, had it maintained this course, Earth would have been GOOD.
-Unfortunately, beginning with the second season, the quality took a serious nosedive, to the point that it became an ever-increasing struggle for me to continue watching.
-It also suffered an alarmingly rapid turnover of cast members, and each new season was retooled, ending with a fifth season that felt like an altogether different show.
-It was as if poor Majel was struggling mightily to keep a sinking ship afloat if only to preserve Roddenberry's good name.
+It was off to a hopeful start: the relatively high production values, inspired writing and earnest performances of the first season reflected the care and respect the producers invested in the property; indeed, had it maintained this course, Earth would have been quite good.
+Unfortunately, beginning with the second season, the quality took a serious nosedive, to the point that it actually became tedious to watch; I wound up fast-forwarding through many episodes, slowing down just for scenes featuring Ron Sandoval—Von Flores was an underrated actor, I believe, and the only one to survive the show's entire run.
+Each new season was retooled, with the fifth and last feeling like an altogether different series.
+One got the sense poor Majel was struggling mightily to keep a sinking ship afloat if only to preserve Roddenberry's good name.